Terraform: 84 tfstates and 5 repositories turned into a monorepo, and how to operate Terraform with Atlantis

 In the Git flow, Plan runs when you create a PR.

-At least one Approve is required before a PR can be applied, and once the Apply is complete, the PR will be automatically closed and the branch will be automatically deleted.
+At least one Approve is required to Apply, and once Apply is complete, the PR will be automatically closed and the branch will be automatically deleted.

-These policies can be specified in detail in atlantis.yaml.
+These policies can be defined in detail in atlantis.yaml.

 One Atlantis to multiple AWS environments

-Terraform supports Assume Role, so I configured it as follows.
+Terraform supports Assume Role, so we configured it as follows.

 Tips